 The most important thing is to summon enough power and inspiration for the process—and to find a correct distribution of rest and work.

-What is the goal of your art?
+What is the deeper goal behind your art?

 It is to create beauty and evoke emotions of joy.